sphinx-doc/sphinx/doc/ext/autosummary.rst

 .. note::

-   You can use the :dir:`autosummary` directive in the stub pages.
+   You can use the :rst:dir:`autosummary` directive in the stub pages.
    Stub pages are generated also based on these directives.